 Choose a Fender guitar if you prefer bright tones and are looking to play the music styles of rock, blues, and jazz.
-Fender guitars also have a longer scale, which adds more tension on the strings.
+Fenders also have a longer scale, which adds more tension to the strings.

 Why Choose Epiphone?

 Choose an Epiphone guitar if you want warmer and darker tones and are looking to play rock and metal genres.
-Epiphone guitars have more powerful humbucker pickups, which are suitable for heavier styles of music but are still great for blues, jazz and even pop.
+Epiphones have more powerful humbucker pickups.
+These are suitable for heavier styles of music but are still great for blues, jazz, and even pop.